-Unlike some cities, Peoria isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Peoria are a mix of both white- and blue-collar jobs.
+Peoria is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Peoria is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Peoria who work in office and administrative support (15.79%), sales jobs (13.03%), and management occupations (10.75%).

 Also of interest is that Peoria has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Peoria who are college-educated is somewhat higher than the average US community of 21.84%: 28.90% of adults in Peoria have at least a bachelor's degree.
+The overall education level of Peoria is somewhat higher than in the average US city of 21.84%: 28.90% of adults 25 and older in the city have at least a bachelor's degree.